gabfstr/Isochrone_vis_app/README.md

 ## Description

 Isochrones delimit lines of equal travel time from an origin.
 They are important to investigate how well connected a location is and have many applications, from improving transport networks to any location-based optimisation.
 This project presents a visualization tool that plots isochrones from an origin using a set of user-defined parameters.
 The isochrones are generated using the TravelTime API (https://traveltime.com/).
+The visualization is largely inspired by byollin's work (https://github.com/byollin/Isolines), but uses an more precise API and provides additional data to the user such as the area of the isochrones.

 ## Usage